Bright Data Docs home pagelight logodark logo

 Using the same IP for a long period of time makes it easier for the target website to mark the IP as proxy and can make your request get detectable by the target website.
 Refreshing your IPs will result in allocation of new IPs from Bright Data instead of your existing ones in your pool allowing you to gain control over your pool and reach higher success rates.

-A residential/mobile IP are real users’ devices’ IPs, and therefore can be used only when the user’s device is idle (i.e. the device is connected to the internet, has enough battery power, and the user is not currently using it).
+For residential/mobile zones, IPs are real users’ devices’ IPs, and therefore can be used only when the user’s device is idle (i.e. the device is connected to the internet, has enough battery power, and the user is not currently using it).
+If the IP becomes unavailable, our system will automatically assign you with another available residential IP of the same type and geo-location as you used.

 HTTP error code 502 means “Bad Gateway”.
 This error occurs when you send a request to a URL, but the URL’s server receives an invalid response from another server that it depends on to fulfill the request.